Can You Make Money Online without Compromising Quality?

 Sad But True

-A published hard copywriter, who had some talent, wrote a short piece and
+A published hard copy author, who had some talent, wrote a short piece and

-posted it on one of the online sites.
+posted it on one of the on line writing sites.

 He got very few hits.